//EXHIBIT /BOOTHS /SCHOLARSHIP /FIRST_SIGNAL

 For exhibitors who commit early to NAESE Year 1.

-• Additional 10% Year-1 discount on the base booth fee
+• 10% discount on the base booth fee (as long as you continue your NAESE exhibitor streak)

-• Permanent priority renewal window for all future NAESE events — before general exhibitor sales
+• Priority renewal window for all future NAESE events — before general exhibitor sales

 • Distinctive Founding Exhibitor badge designation for booth staff